sachinmoze/sachinmoze/README.md

  # 💫 About Me:
 - 👋 Hi, I’m @sachinmoze
 - 👀 I am an AI, Machine Learning, and Python Developer with over 5.6 years of experience.
-- 🌱 I hold an MS in Artificial Intelligence.
+- 🌱 I hold MS in Artificial Intelligence.
 - I have extensive experience in Python development and AI development.
 - 💞️ I am looking to collaborate on Python, AI, and Machine Learning projects.
 - Currently, I am learning and working on AI projects, including Generative AI.<br>Additionally, I have experience in front-end and app development.